ohanhi/ohanhi.com/posts/2016-03-21-elm-native-ui-update.md

 ---
 layout: post
+series: Elm Native UI
-title: "Elm Native UI: The future of Elm + React Native"
+title: "The future of Elm + React Native"
 i_expect_you_to_know:
   - what React Native is
   - some Elm